miky-rola/RecipeAPI/Template/README.md

 Contributing

 Contributions are welcome!
-If you'd like to contribute to the development of the Recipe API, please follow these steps:
+If you would like to contribute to the development of the Recipe API, please follow these steps:

 Fork the repository.